devexperts/suitcase/README.md

 `XCTAssert(app.buttons["Red Button"].averageColorIs(.red))`

 ## Experimental support for testing on real devices using `ifuse` library
 Currently SUITCase is intended to be used mainly with iOS Simulator, because the latter allows seamless access to macOS filesystem (test screenshots can be saved directly to your Mac).
-This is not as easy when speaking about testing on real devices, because tests are being run on device filesystem which has no direct access to macOS filesystem.
+This is not as on real devices, because tests are being run on device filesystem which has no direct access to macOS filesystem.

 However we can opt-in saving all screenshots during tests on device, mount xctrunner application container in macOS and this way copy screenshots from the testable device to Mac.
 This needs additional setup as follows